-Duke Borwin was born on 10 June 1956 in Freiburg-im-breisgau.
+His Highness Georg Borwin Friedrich Franz Carl Stephan Konrad Hubertus Maria, Duke of Mecklenburg, Prince of Wenden, Schwerin and Ratzeburg, Count of Schwerin, Lord of the Lands of Rostock and Stargard was born on 10 June 1956 in Freiburg-im-breisgau.
 He is the youngest child and only son of Duke Georg Alexander and Duchess Ilona.

 Early life and education

-In 1963, Duke Borwin and his parents moved to Ireland.
-The family lived at Culleen House, near Mullingar in County Westmeath, which was owned by one of his uncle Hassan Sayed Kamil’s Swiss businesses.
-From 1964 Duke Borwin attended Headfort School near Kells in County Meath.
+Duke Borwin spent his early years in Baden-Württemberg, and from 1963 onwards in the Republic of Ireland.
+In Ireland he lived with his parents at Culleen House, near Mullingar in County Westmeath, which was owned by one the Swiss businesses of his uncle Hassan Sayed Kamil.
+In 1964 Duke Borwin began attending Headfort School near Kells in County Meath.

-Duke Borwin and his family’s time in Ireland came to a sudden end in 1969 with the collapse his uncle’s Swiss businesses with his assets taken over and sold by the state.
-The family therefore had to return to West Germany where they resettled in Baden-Württemberg with Duke Borwin continuing his education at the Waldorf School in Freiburg until 1976.
+Duke Borwin and his family returned in Baden-Württemberg in 1969 following the sudden collapse of his uncle’s Swiss businesses when their assets, including Culleen House, were taken over and sold by the state.
+Back in Germany he resumed his education at the Waldorf School in Freiburg-im-breisgau where he studied until 1976.

-After completing his schooling Duke Borwin would serve in the German Army where he achieved the rank of Captain of the German Federal Forces.
-In 1984 he began studying at the Geisenheim Grape Breeding Institute, graduating in 1987 with an engineer degree in viticulture and beverage technology.
+With the end of studies Duke Borwin joined the German Army where he would achieve the rank of Captain of the German Federal Forces.
+In 1982 he began studying at the Geisenheim Grape Breeding Institute, graduating with an engineer degree in viticulture and beverage technology in 1987.

 Family and career